realbrodiwhite/FaboCo/documents/Employee Handbook.md

 # Employee Handbook
-## Monte Vista Complete Property Services
+## Property Pride Professional Services (aka 3PS)
 Version: 1.0.0
 Last Updated: 2024-12-24
 Last Modified By: Documentation Team
 Change Type: Initial Creation

 ### Welcome Message
-Welcome to Monte Vista Complete Property Services!
+Welcome to Property Pride Professional Services (aka 3PS)!
 We're thrilled to have you join our team.
 This handbook provides comprehensive guidance for your journey with us, combining traditional expertise with cutting-edge innovation through our Knowledge Multiplication System™.

 **Target Audience:** All team members
 **Scope:** All employment policies and procedures